hstroetgen/sc_somanet-base/examples/app_test_spiffs_console/doc/index.rst

 **~ls**

-Print out a list of files in file system.
+Print out a list of files in the file system.

 **~check**

-Run a consistency check on given filesystem.
+Run a consistency check on given file system.

 **~seek [offset] [-set/-cur/-end]**

-Move the read/write offset in current opened file (where 2nd param:
+Move the read/write offset in currently opened file (where 2nd param:

   - set - the file offset shall be set to offset bytes;